 POLICIES FOR VISION 13.
-THE CAPE FEAR RIVER, A REGIONAL ASSET
+THE CAPE FEAR RIVER, A REGIONAL ASSET and implemented by all the jurisdictions that are, or could be, geographically connected to the river.
+(See footnote)

 Policy 13.1: Recognizing the important role of the Cape Fear River and its tributaries to the natural and economic heritage of the region, policies and actions shall support CONSERVATION OF THE RIVERINE ECOSYSTEM while allowing for STRATEGIC, ENVIRONMENTALLY SENSITIVE DEVELOPMENT of the resource.